ElectricPulse/FirstSumecPCWebsite/README.txt

 To intialize webserver mysql database, run database/scripts/initialize_database.sql All major settings are in shared/settings.json
-To run the frontend & backend as a dev-server run: ```make start-dev-server```or run ```./start.sh``` directly
+To run the frontend & backend as a dev-server run: ```make start```or run ```./start.sh``` directly To turn on nodejs debugging run make debug

 Dependencies:
-	If you want to use the start.sh script you need bash Mysql
+	If you want to use the start.sh script you need bash Mysql/Mariadb
-	Node
+	Node.js

 Todo:
-	1. Refactor the ugly hacks in Register.js
-	1.5 Replace name={} with ClassName in <Content/> for example
-	2. Compartmentlize big JS files (mainly forms)
-	3. Unify styling
-	4. Add CSS :hover animations
+	1. Add CSS :hover animations
-	5. Sanitise SQL input as to prevent Injection attacks
+	2. Sanitise SQL input as to prevent Injection attacks
-	6. Convert all fetches to XHR
-	7. Add .this to all XHR requests
+	3. Clean up pages (they are fragmented)
+	4. Port to https

 Notes:
 	Currently querying is done on the frontend
 	I decided to use XHR requests for learning purposes

+Features to be added:
+	Editing of notes
+	Reviewing/Comments of notes
+	Profile pictures